laturner42/thirteam/README.md

 Once trades are complete, play continues as normal with the player with the `3♠` going first.
 When a round ends, however, each player earns the _sum_ of their team's scores.
-For example, if one teammate finishes first and earns 3 points, and the other teammate finishes fourth and loses 1 point, both teammates will finish with 2 points.
+For example, if one teammate finishes first and earns 3 points, and the other teammate finishes fourth and loses 1 point, **both** teammates will instead earn 2 points.

-After a game finishes, the teams change.
+After a round finishes, the teams change.
 Whoever finished first now pairs with whoever finished sixth, second pairs with fifth, and third pairs with fourth.

-### Tips and Tricks
+## Tips and Tricks

 - Since `2`s and Jokers cannot be part of a run, the best runs in the game end in `A♥`
 - A run must have _at least_ three cards in it, but can have up to 12
-- If you skip during a round, you can play if play returns to you - you do not have to skip again
+- If you skip during a round, you can still play if play returns to you - you do not have to skip again
 - If everyone skips after a player goes out in a **team game**, the _team_ with the most remaining cards goes next
   - The player in that team with the most cards goes first between them